The Inward Investment and International Taxation Review: Denmark

 iii State aid

-Denmark has a tonnage tax regime, which has been approved by the EU Commission.15 State aid is not available in other sectors.
+Denmark has a tonnage tax regime, which has been approved by the European Commission.15 State aid is not available in other sectors.

 The regime is optional, with an election being binding for a period of 10 years and must comprise all eligible vessels and assets.